What happens when educators and parents set high expectations for students?

 Mullins is an athlete, model, actress, and motivational speaker, who had her legs amputated below the knee shortly after birth.
 In a TED Talk titled "The Opportunity of Adversity," Mullins spoke the hideous synonyms she found in a thesaurus for the word “disabled.”
 What upset her, she said, weren’t the words themselves, but rather “the values behind the words and how we construct those values.”

-“all you really need is one person to show you the epiphany of your own power and you’re off.
-If you can hand somebody the key to [her] own power, the human spirit is so receptive, if you…open a door for [people] at a crucial moment, you are educating them in the best sense.
+For a child to overcome the low expectations set by labels or value constructs, Mullins said, “all you really need is one person to show you the epiphany of your own power and you’re off.
+If you can hand somebody the key to her own power, the human spirit is so receptive, if you…open a door for people at a crucial moment, you are educating them in the best sense.
 You are teaching them to open doors for themselves."

 If empowering students to reach their true potential is the root of education, how do educators achieve it?